Lawrence Joel: Retirement

 Lawrence Joel retired from military service in 1973.

 On February 4, 1984, Joel died of complications from diabetes.
 He is buried in Arlington National Cemetery in Section 46, lot 15–1, adjacent to the Memorial Amphitheater.

 Honors and awards

 The first military memorial named in his honor was Joel Drive, which encircles Blanchfield Community Hospital at Fort Campbell, Kentucky, dedicated in 1985.

 In memory of Lawrence Joel and all Forsyth County veterans, the Winston-Salem Board of Aldermen (now City Council) in February 1986 decided to name the city's new coliseum the Lawrence Joel Veterans Memorial Coliseum.
 Construction for the coliseum began one year later and opened in 1989.
 In 2007, a study funded by the Winston-Salem City Council opened the possibility of selling the coliseum's naming rights to some corporation.

-The Joel Auditorium at Walter Reed Army Medical Center in Washington, D.C. is named after Lawrence Joel.
+The Joel Auditorium at Walter Reed Army Medical Center in Washington, D.C. was named after Lawrence Joel.

-The U.S. Army clinics at Fort Moore, Georgia and Fort Bragg, North Carolina, are named after Joel.
+U.S. Army clinics at Fort Benning, Georgia and Fort Bragg, North Carolina, are named after Joel.